 Sassy's story is not uncommon.
 If a dog pairs a person, place, or object with a traumatic experience, it's possible that the dog will develop a fear or phobia to that thing.
 The degree of trauma needed for a dog to develop a phobia differs from dog to dog.
 Some dogs may be abused early in life, and still greet every stranger he meets with a wagging tail.
 Another dog may have his tail pulled by a child once or twice, and it is enough for him to develop a fear of young children.

-Genetics also play a role in fearful behavior.
+Genetics also plays a role in fearful behavior.
 Just as a dog can inherit coat color and size from his parents, so can he inherit personality traits.
 It makes sense that a shy and timid dog is more likely to produce shy and timid offspring.
-It can be difficult to determine whether a dog's fear stems from genetics, but one clue is that a dog whose fear stems from a genetic predisposition may appear fearful to many things rather than having just one specific phobia.
-There are also some breeds that are generally more skittish than others.
+It can be difficult to determine whether a dog's fear stems from genetics, but one clue is that a dog whose fear stems from a genetic predisposition may appear fearful of many things rather than having just one specific phobia.
+Some breeds are generally more skittish than others.

 Edited by Jenna Stregowski, RVT